-We’re talking about electrical jargon as we know how hard it must all be to understand.
-If you have a general understanding of the terms, then it becomes easier to understand what’s going on with your electrical appliances and supply.
+We’re talking about electrical jargon as we know how hard it can be to understand.
+If you’ve a general understanding of the terms, then it becomes easier to understand what’s going on with your electrical appliances and supply.
 We’re not expecting you to become electrical experts, and we certainly don’t advise carrying out repairs yourself, get in touch with our Edinburgh electricians to do that.

 Electrician Jargon Explained

 Amps – This is how we measure the flow of electrical currents.
 The more electricity there is then the stronger the current itself will be.

 Volts – This is the pressure measure, yes it sounds fun, but it isn’t, it’s just how the current is measured against the flow.
 Volts help the electricity flow, and by measuring it you know how powerful it is.